312FinTech/Fintech-Forecast-App/README.md

 #### To Do Kivy
 - [ ] Build second screen
     - [ ] Use requests to connect with DRF api
-        - [ ] Decode encode byte code of Ezekial images
+        - [x] Decode encode byte code of Ezekial images
+            - [ ] Make more efficient.
-        - [ ] Display Ezekial images to user
+        - [x] Display Ezekial images to user

 ## Ezekial Pack (FB Prophet)
 ### Installation